 - We then built a variety of trellises with metal or wood and staked the posts 1 meter into the ground with the hope that they will be permanent.
 We built them all differently so we could experiment growing different vegetables up them so we know what type of trellises to build in the future when we grow these vegetables more large scale in our lower terraces where it is naturally cooler and wetter and idea for summer plantings.

 It is now later summer and we found that the plants could take up more water with much less irrigation.
 At the beginning it didn’t even need any water as the roots were deep enough to get water from the water help in the deeper soils.
-We only needed to water once per week at the hottest times.
-However some of the compost at the surface went very hard as it dried so it would of been better to continue to just splash water daily to keep all the compost softer and more alive.
+We only needed to water once per week at the hottest times to prevent the top layer of compost from crusting over.

 For the tomato trellises i found the wire fence to be stronger that the string but the wire cause some bruising to the tomatoes.
 The string broke a few times so next year i will try with stronger string.

 So far the only issue i have had with the crops have been spider mites, next year when i spray down the compost i will also spray the plants to trey and keep them down.